apesoda/sirenus/README.md

 - **Flask**
 - **Pygame**

-Assuming you have Python and Pip installed already you can run this command to install the re-requisites:
+Assuming you have Python and Pip installed already you can run this command to install the pre-requisites:

 ```
 pip3 install flask pygame